data61/PSL/PaMpeR/README.md

 - [x] check if all constants are defined in Main

-## Assertions about the classification of proof obligation (according to Spec_Rules.retrieve)
+### Assertions about the classification of terms (according to Spec_Rules.retrieve) in the first subgoal.

 - [ ] is a "Equational" problem